Gone are the days when kitchen spaces were cluttered with accessories, busy patterns, and designs. Today, the modern kitchen is defined by minimalism.

 This can be termed minimalism at its extreme.
 And sure thing, it looks gorgeous.

-Instead of just reducing the clutter of kitchen accessories and settling on a monochromatic or two-tone palette, you can also pull the electric plugs completely out of the backsplash and countertops, leaving you with a flush, sleek, and clean surface.
+Instead of reducing the clutter of kitchen accessories and settling on a monochromatic or two-tone palette, you can also remove the electric plugs completely from the backsplash and countertops, leaving you with a flush, sleek, and clean surface.

-You can even change the lighting, getting rid of the wide lighting for strip pendant lights that will hang over the countertop.
+You can even change the lighting, replacing the wide lighting with strip pendant lights that hang over the countertop.

-With this design, since the aim is to go for extreme minimalism, you should get rid of any kitchen accessory, tool, or appliance on the countertop too.
-Preferably, only one item should be left on the surface.
+With this design, since the aim is to achieve extreme minimalism, you should eliminate any kitchen accessory, tool, or appliance on the countertop.
+Preferably, only one item should remain on the surface.